Battle of the Trebia: Engagement

 At the same time, unnoticed in the heat of battle, Mago's force of 2,000 had been making its way down the watercourse, onto the plain and into a position where they could attack the Romans' left rear.
 While all this was happening, the fighting between the two heavy infantry contingents had continued fiercely, with the more numerous and better armoured Romans getting the better of it; despite being weakened by many of their component units having to turn to the flank or rear.
 Mago's force charged into the velites who were already fending off the Carthaginian light infantry, but their formation held.
 Some of the rear rank of the legions, the triarii, turned to assist the velites.
 Increasing numbers of Carthaginian cavalry broke off their pursuit, returned and attacked the Roman rear.
 Eventually the strain told and the units of Latin allies and Gauls on the flanks and the velites to the rear started to break up.

 Meanwhile, the Roman infantry in the centre routed the 8,000 Gauls facing them, as well as a unit of African heavy infantry, and broke clean through the centre of the Carthaginian army.
 By the time they halted their pursuit and reorganised it was clear the rest of their army behind them had dissolved and that the battle was lost.
 Sempronius, who was fighting with the Roman infantry, ordered them away from the site of the battle and, maintaining their formation, 10,000 of them re-crossed the Trebia and reached the nearby Roman-held settlement of Placentia without interference from the Carthaginians.
-The Carthaginians concentrated on pursuing and cutting down the partially-surrounded balance of the Roman army.
+The Carthaginians concentrated on pursuing and cutting down the partially surrounded balance of the Roman army.

 Casualties

 There is debate among modern historians as to the Roman losses.
 Dexter Hoyos states that the only Roman survivors were the infantry who broke through the Carthaginian centre.
-Richard Miles says that "many" not in this group were killed; although Nigel Bagnall writes that this was only a minority of the Roman cavalry.
-Adrian Goldsworthy states that the Romans "suffered heavily", but that "numbers of soldiers" straggled into Placentia or one of their camps in addition to the formed group of 10,000; while John Lazenby argues that outside of the 10,000, "few" infantry escaped, although "most" of the cavalry did; as does Leonard Cottrell.
+Richard Miles says that "many" not in this group were killed; Nigel Bagnall writes that only a minority of the Roman cavalry survived.
+Goldsworthy states that the Romans "suffered heavily", but that "numbers of soldiers" straggled into Placentia or one of their camps in addition to the formed group of 10,000, while John Lazenby argues that outside of the 12,500, "few" infantry escaped, although "most" of the cavalry did, as does Leonard Cottrell.
 According to Paul Erdkamp, the Romans lost 20,000 killed during the battle, half of their force; this excludes those captured.

 Carthaginian losses are generally agreed to have been several thousand of the Gallic infantry in the centre, a smaller number of their other infantry and of their cavalry; and several elephants.
+Many of the African infantry were re-equipped with captured Roman armour and weapons.